-- Calibration: The automatic capabilities can pinpoint probes while reading probe parameters automatically.
-Further, advanced calibration procedures can alert technicians of any probe changes.
+- Automation: The automatic capabilities can pinpoint probes while reading probe parameters automatically.
+Further, advanced procedures can alert technicians of any probe changes.

 - Processing Techniques: Advanced processing can implement different displays and correct any form of processing, without jeopardizing any of the raw data.

 - Reporting Simplification: Reported data is available in easy to read reports with customization capabilities in case technicians must add more information.

 These features foster a seamless transition from old instruments to new ones, buffering user readiness and immersing trainees in a simple interface.
 Moreover, more advanced instruments have integrated software capabilities that can eliminate the need for costly third-party software packages.